 There are so many places to see, so many campsites to try and so many fantastic places to eat and buy local food in North Yorkshire and the Yorkshire Dales.
 There are moors, woodlands, industrial heritage, ruined abbeys, waterfalls, gardens and even a coast!

 In this first instalment, we’re randomly roving through Wharfedale and the Skipton and Settle areas.
-We’ll be back to reveal our favourites from around Bedale and the North Yorkshire Moors soon.
+We’ve also added a recommended campsite and places to visit around Masham/Ripon and Thirsk.

 Wharfedale and beyond

 Perhaps our ideal weekend camping trip involves finding a good site with enough of interest nearby so that we don’t have to drive anywhere.
 That means somewhere with delicious food, plenty of walks and, often, a bus service to get us into town.

 Our favourite campsite in the area.
 A superb location and views, a conservation award and nicely terraced pitches.
 This is our choice for couples and quieter camping.

 There’s a small shop, a main shower block near the entrance and convenient toilet sheds lower down too.
 Wifi next to the shop, a B&B option, big pitches with space, well-tended grass and nice owners.
 Not to mention friendly robins, chickens and cat!

 From the site, there are great walks over to Parcevall Hall Gardens, Simon’s Seat and the stunning Troller’s Gill, which could eventually take you to Stump Cross Caverns or on a circular loop to Appletreewick.